continuedev/continue/docs/docs/customize/model-providers/more/watsonx.md

 }
 ```

-`watsonxAPIVersion` is optional and defaults to the latest version.
+`apiVersion` is optional and defaults to the latest version.

-### Configuration Options

-Add the deployment ID to `deploymentID` if you are using a custom deployment endpoint.
+If you are using a custom deployment endpoint, set `deploymentID` to the model's deployment ID.
+You can find it in the watsonx.ai Prompt Lab UI by selecting the corresponding model and opening the `</>` tab on the right, which will display the endpoint's URL containing the deployment ID.

 ```json title="~/.continue/config.json"
 {